Mobile users: touch here to display only this frame.

 - 1948 [Mideast] Formation of the state of Israel.

 - 1950 [Haiphong, Vietnam] First known book from Vietnam (in French).
 Author: Nguyên Xuân Mai.
 Title: "Le

 mah-jong : guide complet.
 Jeu avec les 8 rois supplémentaires."
 (A complete guide to mah-jongg: game with 8 extra kings.)
 Game described is very similar to HKOS.
 Thanks to Thierry Depaulis for the tip (1/9/2007, news:rgm).

 - 1952 [Tokyo and Vermont] MAH JONG FOR BEGINNERS, by Shozo Kanai and Margaret Farrell, based on the rules and regulations of The Mah Jong Association of Japan (JMJA).
 (Tuttle)

-- 1956 [New York] The phrase "No looking or picking ahead" first appeared on the NMJL card.
+- 1956 [New York] The phrase "No picking or looking ahead" first appeared on the NMJL card.
 Card requires 22 flowers.

 - 1961 [New York] Jokers introduced to the NMJL membership.
 Card required 14 flowers and 2 "big jokers."
 Note: see Column #311 for a detailed chart showing the fluctuating number of flowers and jokers in the NMJL card.
 This information is useful for aging an American-style mah-jongg set.

 - 1963 [Dayton, Ohio, USA] The Wright-Patterson rulebook, MAH JONGG; WRIGHT-PATTERSON RULES (Wright-Patterson Mah Jongg Group; No ISBN #), a longtime ongoing labor of love by ladies of the Officers' Wives' Club, was finally officially copyrighted.
 The first Wright-Patterson book was the work of Slyva Bauer and Helene Morris (date unknown).